jameals/raimbow/README.md

 <!-- section break -->
 #### Analysis files (markdown files)

+* 1_Whale_preds_overlay5km.R: Overlay 3km Mn predictions onto 5km grid

-* 2_Whale_risk.Rmd: Calculates (humpback) whale risk of entanglement for each grid cell as: humpback density * fishing measure.
-This file then saves the humpback (density), fishing (total sum), and risk (density) values as an RDATA file for use in subsequent files.
+* 2_Whale_risk.Rmd: Process and aggregate humpback and fishing data (should this be split into separate files?), and then calculate (humpback) whale risk of entanglement for each grid cell as: humpback density * fishing measure.
+This file then saves the humpback (abundance), fishing (total sum - VMS pings), and risk (total) values as an RDATA file for use in subsequent files.

+* 2b_Grid_region.R: Get region (both large and county) for each 5km grid cell ID

 * 3_Entanglement_report_mnpred.Rmd: Compare entnglement report locations with humpback predictions for Karin.